 Moore’s Law 2.0

-Spanning research in new materials, new devices, new computing and storage for information technologies.
-This research effort includes research in new sustainable manufacturing processes, especially those that remove dependencies from rare-earth elements.
+Spanning research in new materials, new devices, new architecture and storage for information technologies.
+This research effort includes research in sustainable manufacturing processes, especially those that remove dependencies from rare-earth elements.

 This cluster encompasses research in new embedded platforms, integrating energy efficiency from device to systems, and the development of new scalable, vertically-integrated solutions, which adopt new emerging packaging solutions.